The Missing Dimension

 Johanna Musch

-I am a social designer, researcher, digital and cultural project coordinator and co-founder of the collective Umarell.
-I have a background in cultural and digital …
+I am a social designer, researcher, digital and cultural project coordinator.
+With a background in cultural and digital studies with a focus on the redistribution …

 France